kamil-kielczewski/pixel-perfect-helper/README.md

 ### Build image

-To build docker image first we must create .env.js file as a copy of .env.example.js and edit (if not scripts in dockerfile make this copy automaticaly)
-Then we can choose between small image (but slow rebuild, ~25MB):
+To build docker image first we must create in project directory `.env.js` file as a copy of `.env.example.js` and edit (if not scripts in dockerfile make this copy automaticaly).
+Then when we are in project directory we can build image by choose between small image (slow rebuild, ~25MB):

 `docker build -f Dockerfile-small -t kkielczewski/pixel-perfect:small .`